'They Have Stolen Everything From Us': Iraq's Anti-Government Protests Continue

 On the sunlit roof of the concrete shell of the high-rise, dozens of young people stand under the shade of a giant Iraqi flag or dangle their legs over the building's precarious edge.
 From a lookout above, an older man with a gray-and-white beard pumps his arms, waving another large flag at the crowd below.

 "They don't shoot in the daytime.
 But at sunset, security forces come out and disperse everyone from both sides," says another protester, Akeel, looking down from the roof at the rows of demonstrators on the bridge and the three-wheeled tuk-tuks waiting to evacuate the wounded.
-Near the WHAT NAME RIVER riverbank, a few young men collect stones to lob at riot police from slingshots made from rubber sandals.
+Near the riverbank, a few young men collect stones to lob at riot police from slingshots made from rubber sandals.

 The protesters fear government forces will storm the concrete high-rise to dislodge them and are determined to keep control of it.
 Lines of young men ferry boxes of food up the narrow stairs.